-Similar procedure is followed if the Huygens source (20) and (21) is used; the only difference is that a combination of two currents J_x and M_y or J_y and M_x given by (18) and (19), respectively, is used to calculate the contributions of the Huygens sources to the cross polarization in the farfield patterns, as shown in Table II (ignoring unimportant sign changes).
-The Ludwig 3 definition with a Huygens source has a radiation pattern with no cross polarization over all the space, as shown in Table II.
-However, the Ludwig 2-I and 2-II definitions, as applied to a Huygens source, produce radiation patterns with significant levels of the cross polarization in offbroadside directions along nonprincipal planes.
-The antenna orientation causes the exchange between the above-derived copolarization and cross-polarization equations.
-This exchange was taken into consideration in the formulas summarized in Tables I and II
+Similar procedure is followed if the Huygens source (20-21) is used; the only difference is that a combination of two currents J_x and M_y or J_y and M_x given by (18) and (19), respectively, is used to calculate the contributions of the Huygens sources to the cross-polarization in the far field patterns as shown in Table II (ignoring unimportant sign changes).
+The Ludwig 3 definition with a Huygens source has a radiation pattern with no cross-polarization over all the space as show in Table II.
+However, the Ludwig 2-I and 2-II definitions, as applied to a Huygens source, produce radiation patterns with significant levels of the cross-polarization in off-broadside directions along nonprincipal planes.
+The antenna orientation causes the exchange between co- and crosspolarization equations derived above.
+This exchange was taken into consideration in the formulas summarized in the tables.